 In terms of texture, the top of the crust gets a nice crispiness to it as the Panko toasts.
 The interior stays soft, with a bit of creaminess from the melted blue cheese.

 What Kind of Blue Cheese Should I Use?

-I like to use either a classic Danish blue cheese in this recipe or Point Reyes, both of which crumble and melt well, but are not dry.
+I like to use either a classic Danish blue cheese in this recipe or Point Reyes Original Blue.
+Both of these varieties crumble and melt well, but are not dry.

-The pungency of blue cheese can vary pretty widely by brand, and even between wedge within the same brand.
+The pungency of blue cheese can vary significantly by brand, and even between wedge within the same brand.
 Taste it before adding it to your crust.
 If your blue cheese is especially assertive in flavor, consider dialing back the quantity to 1/2 cup instead of 3/4.

 Serving Blue Cheese Crusted Steak

 For the best results, serve the steaks within a few minutes of crisping the crust.
 The longer the crust sits and has time to mingle with the steak juices, the softer it will become.

 Blue cheese crusted steak is delicious served alongside creamy mashed potatoes, roasted potato wedges, or a lightly-dressed side salad.
 Since the crust is full-flavored, I like to keep the side dishes on the simple side.
 Let the steak be the star of the show!